A Wedding, Financial Woes & An American Mother-In-Law Fill The Two-Hour 'Downton Abbey' Season 3 Premiere

 Mary and the Countess conspire to get Martha to fork up some cash to save Downton Abbey, but grandma refuses.
 Like many in the 21st century, the Crawleys must find another way to keep their beloved home from foreclosure.

-Lady Sybil attends her sister's wedding with her former chaueffer/Irish commoner husband Tom, even though their presence causes a lot of stress.
-When it's revealed that the countess paid the way for their passage, Tom is touched by the act of unexpected kindness.
+Lady Sybil attends her sister's wedding with her former chaueffer/Irish commoner husband Branson, even though their presence causes a lot of stress.
+When it's revealed that the countess paid the way for their passage, Branson is touched by the act of unexpected kindness.